The Eye (Andor): Plot

 In the vault, Gorn reveals himself as a rebel and they force the Imperial workers to help load credits onto a ship.
 Kimzi and his men discover them, where Beehaz collapses from a heart attack caused by the exhaustion of labour.
 Kimzi kills Gorn and is then killed by Clem, starting a firefight which also kills Tamaryn when Skeen fails to cover him.

 The ship takes off with Sartha, Nemik, Clem and Skeen, but Nemik is crushed by loose credits.
 They inject him with a med-spike to give him enough adrenaline to direct Andor through the Eye before he passes out, the Eye enabling them to escape pursuing TIE fighters.
 Clem convinces Sartha to deviate to a doctor in order to save him.

 Meanwhile, Kaz, disguised as an Imperial officer, exits the dam whilst everyone is distracted by the Eye.

-Whilst Nemik is being operated on, Skeen reveals he lied about his brother's death and in reality is there for money like Clem.
+While Nemik is being operated on, Skeen reveals he lied about his brother's death and in reality is there for money like Clem.
 He attempts to convince him to split the money and leave, but Clem kills him and goes inside to discover Nemik has died.
 Sartha refuses to believe Skeen betrayed her, but allows Clem to leave with his original cut of the money, although she insists he takes Nemik's manifesto, per his request.

 On Coruscant, an emergency meeting is called to discuss the robbery, with Dedra Meero present.
 Senator Mon Mothma tries to appeal to the Senate, but it has been all but abandoned and the only remaining people pay no attention.
 Luthen Rael serves an Imperial customer where he learns of the mission's success, he then goes into the back and laughs with joy.